 Library

 Since the CIL’s founding in the 19th century, its library has continuously expanded.
-Today, it holds around 10,000 systematically arranged volumes—mainly editions of Latin inscriptions from all parts of the Roman Empire: Italy, the Iberian Peninsula, Gaul and Germania; Britannia, the Danube and Balkan regions; the Eastern Mediterranean, and North Africa.
-Additionally, the library holds editions of inscriptions in other ancient languages, predominantly Etruscan and other idioms of ancient Italy.
-Volumes on specific categories of inscriptions, such as the Carmina Latina Epigraphica, can be found as well.
-The library also provides introductions to Latin epigraphy, as well as monographs concerning epigraphic research on more general classical questions.
+Today, it holds around 15,000 systematically arranged volumes—mainly editions of Latin inscriptions from all parts of the Roman Empire.
+Additionally, the library provides introductions to Latin epigraphy, as well as monographs concerning epigraphic research on more general classical questions.
+Beyond this specific area, there are archaeological and historical works on the geographical areas for which inscription editions are being compiled or edited at the research centre.

-The library’s inventory is complemented by encyclopaedias such as the Thesaurus Linguae Latinae and Paulys Realencyclopädie der classischen Altertumswissenschaft.
-Furthermore, several journals, the L’Année épigraphique, the Notizie degli scavi di antichità, the Zeitschrift für Papyrologie und Epigraphik, the Epigraphica, and the Bullettino della Commissione Archeologica Comunale di Roma are held available.
+Key references such as the Thesaurus linguae Latinae and Pauly's Realencyclopädie der classischen Altertumswissenschaft are available in the CIL's library, as are relevant periodicals such as L'Année épigraphique, Notizie degli scavi di antichità, Zeitschrift für Papyrologie und Epigraphik, Epigraphica, Chiron, and Bullettino della Commissione Archeologica Comunale di Roma.

 Contact: Dipl.-Hist.
 Marcus Dohnicht